Many-worlds interpretation: Support

-One of MWI's strongest longtime advocates is David Deutsch.
-According to Deutsch, the single photon interference pattern observed in the double slit experiment can be explained by interference of photons in multiple universes.
+One of the strongest longtime advocates of MWI is David Deutsch.
+According to him, the single photon interference pattern observed in the double slit experiment can be explained by interference of photons in multiple universes.
 Viewed this way, the single photon interference experiment is indistinguishable from the multiple photon interference experiment.
-In a more practical vein, in one of the earliest papers on quantum computing, he suggested that parallelism that results from MWI could lead to "a method by which certain probabilistic tasks can be performed faster by a universal quantum computer than by any classical restriction of it".
-Deutsch has also proposed that MWI will be testable (at least against "naive" Copenhagenism) when reversible computers become conscious via the reversible observation of spin.
+In a more practical vein, in one of the earliest papers on quantum computing, Deutsch suggested that parallelism that results from MWI could lead to "a method by which certain probabilistic tasks can be performed faster by a universal quantum computer than by any classical restriction of it".
+He also proposed that MWI will be testable (at least against "naive" Copenhagenism) when reversible computers become conscious via the reversible observation of spin.

 Equivocal

-Philosophers of science James Ladyman and Don Ross say that the MWI could be true, but that they do not embrace it.
-They note that no quantum theory is yet empirically adequate for describing all of reality, given its lack of unification with general relativity, and so they do not see a reason to regard any interpretation of quantum mechanics as the final word in metaphysics.
+Philosophers of science James Ladyman and Don Ross say that MWI could be true, but do not embrace it.
+They note that no quantum theory is yet empirically adequate for describing all of reality, given its lack of unification with general relativity, and so do not see a reason to regard any interpretation of quantum mechanics as the final word in metaphysics.
 They also suggest that the multiple branches may be an artifact of incomplete descriptions and of using quantum mechanics to represent the states of macroscopic objects.
 They argue that macroscopic objects are significantly different from microscopic objects in not being isolated from the environment, and that using quantum formalism to describe them lacks explanatory and descriptive power and accuracy.